cortexjs-legacy/the-handbook-of-cortex/know_cortex/README.md

 ![logo](../images/logo+text.png)

-[Cortex](http://ctx.io) is the ultimate solution to front end development.
+[Cortex](http://ctx.io) is the ultimate solution to front end development and a package manager for browsers.

 It helps you write modular, resusable packages for browsers, which are not just javascript, but also including css, images, fonts, and etc.

 Cortex offers:
 * A [registry cloud](http://ctx.io) for package management.